 Web accessibility ensures that all people can understand and interact with your website.
-Carnegie Mellon University websites should provide equal opportunity to people with disabilities, according to the guidelines set forth by the World Wide Web Consortium WCAG 2.0 standards.
+Carnegie Mellon University websites should provide equal opportunity to people with disabilities, according to the guidelines set forth by the World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.1 standards.

 The guidelines are categorized into three levels of compliance: